milannair/chopstix/README.md

 ---

-**Ready to supercharge your coding experience?** Run `make install && make dev` and start coding with AI assistance! 🚀
+To get started with the AI Agent extension, run `make install && make dev` and begin coding with AI assistance.